janetriley/whoi-swc-workshop/audrey.md

 ## Audrey M

-Audrey is a librarian.
+Audrey M. is a librarian.
 She has never been stung by a bee.